Apply for a Trade Account

 Fail to prepare; prepare to fail

 As with so much in life, preparation is key.
 Before you begin, make sure that your wall surface is spotlessly clean.
 Use a soft cloth and your choice of cleaning fluid to remove all traces of dirt, dust and grime.
 Next, smooth some strips of double-sided adhesive tape onto the back of the mirror, all around the edges.
 For added strength, apply a trail of silicone between the tape ‘frame’.
 In addition, bear in mind that the amount you need will depend on the size and weight of the mirror.
 If in doubt – don’t skimp!
-Fans of traditional styling will love our Heritage Caversham Oak 500mm Mirror
+Fans of traditional styling will love our Imperial Broadway Natural Oak Mirror.

 The perfect position

 Working out exactly where you want your mirror to be is another vital step.
 Choose your location, then use a pencil and spirit level to mark where the outside and bottom edges of your mirror will be.
 It makes sense to position your mirror so that the top of it it sits squarely in the middle of your tiles.
 Long and lovely, why not make a statement with our eye-catching HIB Isis Bathroom Mirror?

 When you stick a mirror to bathroom tiles, a little support comes in very handy at this point.
 Stack some sturdy boxes or packing blocks until they are level with the bottom edge you have marked on your wall.
 If you like, you can even secure these blocks to the wall (masking tape is fine for this), for added stability.
 Carefully remove the backing from the double-sided tape on the reverse of your mirror (if you can enlist some help from a friend for this part, we’d recommend it.
 An extra pair of hands is always mighty useful wherever anything sticky is concerned!).
 And in case of disaster in the guise of a dropped mirror, now is the time to protect your eyes and hands with safety glasses and gloves.